freezingsaddles/freezing-compose/README.md

 * Docker version 18.06.3-ce, build d7080c1, on Container Linux by CoreOS stable (2303.3.0)
 * Docker version 19.03.5, build 633a0ea, on macOS High Sierra 10.13.6 (17G9016)
 * Docker version 19.03.5, build 633a0ea, on CentOS Linux release 7.7.1908 (Core)
+* Docker version 24.0.6, build ed223bc, on macOS Sequoia 15.1.1 (24B91)
+* Docker version 26.1.3, build b72abbb, on Rocky Linux release 8.10 (Green Obsidian)

-It definitely will not work with the Docker 1.13 that ships with CentOS 7, for example.
-If you want to use this with CentOS 7, please follow the [Docker Engine CE instructions from the vendor](https://docs.docker.com/install/linux/docker-ce/centos/).
+It **definitely** will not work with the Docker 1.13 that ships with CentOS 7, for example.
+If you want to use this with CentOS or another Red Hat Enterprise Linux compatible system, please follow the [Docker Engine CE instructions from the vendor](https://docs.docker.com/install/linux/docker-ce/centos/).

 ## 1. Development